microsoft/pai/README.md

 7. [How to contribute](#how-to-contribute)

 ## When to consider OpenPAI
-1. When your organization need a better utilization of AI computing resources (GPU/CPU etc.).
-On demand allocates resources.
+1. When your organization nedd to share powerful AI computing resources (GPU/FGPA farm, etc.) among teams.
-2. When your organization need an easy IT ops platform for AI.
+2. When your organization need to share and reuse common AI assets like Model, Data, Environment, etc.
-3. When your organization need to share and reuse common AI assets like Model, Data, Environment, etc.
+3. When your organization need an easy IT ops platform for AI.
 4. When you want to run complete training pipeline in one place.